marcm8793/bankin-finance-scraper/RAILWAY_DEPLOYMENT.md

    - Installs all dependencies, builds, then removes devDependencies

 6. **"Target closed" or browser errors**

    - The project includes optimized Puppeteer configuration
    - Removes problematic flags like `--single-process` and `--no-zygote`
    - Includes proper error handling and debugging information

+7. **Navigation timeout errors**
+   - Timeouts have been increased for cloud environments (60s navigation, 30s selectors)
+   - Automatic retry logic with progressive backoff (3 attempts for navigation)
+   - Fallback logic to check if login succeeded despite navigation timeout
+   - All page navigations include robust error handling

 ### Debug Mode: